dr-strangecode/jojo/README.md

 JoJo makes is easy to transform your scripts into an api.

+I wanted something stupid easy to install that could be 100% repeated with code from configuration management.
+With this, I can create machines that have a single responsibility.
+I can also quit logging in from one machine into another.

 ## Note

 This is a rather dirty proof of concept and one of my first go projects...it could be better.
+If you'd like to contribute or make the go code better, I would be happy to accept pull requests.

 ## Options